-Police officer cleared after smashing through car windscreen
+Pc Joshua Savage cleared after smashing through car windscreen with baton and knife in case of mistaken identity

 -

-Police officer cleared after smashing through car windscreen
+Pc Joshua Savage cleared after smashing through car windscreen with baton and knife in case of mistaken identity

-A police officer who sawed and smashed his way through a suspect’s windscreen with a knife has been cleared of common assault and damaging property.
+A police officer who sawed and smashed his way through a man's windscreen in a case of mistaken identity, has been cleared of common assault and damaging property.

-Joshua Savage, 28, was accused of attacking Leon Fontana’s Ford Fiesta with a baton before cutting the glass with a lock knife on September 16 2016.
+Joshua Savage, 28, was accused of attacking Leon Fontana’s Ford Fiesta with a baton, before cutting the glass with a lock knife on September 16, 2016.

 Police mistakenly thought the driver was a potentially violent drug dealer called TJ Dixon who may have had a weapon and only a provisional licence.